aspose-cells/Aspose.Cells-Doc-md/english/pythonjava/developer-guide/pivot-tables/add-page-field-in-pivot-table/_index.md

 A filter field is a pivot field that controls *which subset* of the source data the pivot body displays.
 End users see it as a dropdown at the top of a rendered pivot in Excel, and selecting one of the available filter items rebuilds the pivot body so that only the records belonging to that filter item are summarized.
 A pivot field becomes a filter field when it is registered as `PivotFieldType.PAGE` rather than `PivotFieldType.ROW`, `PivotFieldType.COLUMN`, or `PivotFieldType.DATA`.

-A filter field can operate in two behaviors.
-In the default **single-select** behavior only one filter item is visible at a time, so the pivot body summarizes exactly one subset.
-In the **multi-select** behavior the field exposes a checkbox list, and the pivot body summarizes the union of every checked filter item.
-The same source field can be moved back and forth between these behaviors by toggling a single property.

-Aspose.Cells for Python via Java exposes two equivalent ways to register a filter field.
-The high-level API is `PivotTable.add_field_to_area(PivotFieldType.PAGE, "fieldName")`, which takes the source-column name and adds the field in a single call.
-The lower-level API is `PivotTable.page_fields.add(PivotField)`, which is used when you already hold a `PivotField` reference and want to add the same field instance to the filter area.
-Both APIs end up populating the same `page_fields` collection, and the remainder of this article demonstrates how to choose between them and how to drive each filtering mode.

 ## **Adding a Filter Field**

-There are two ways to register a pivot field in the filter area.
-The high-level call takes the source-column name as a string and is the most common path.
-The lower-level call accepts an existing `PivotField` instance and is convenient when the same field object must be reused across multiple pivot areas.
-Both calls place the field into `PivotTable.page_fields`, after which it appears as the filter dropdown at the top of the rendered pivot.

 ### Adding a Filter Field with add_field_to_area